infection/site/src/guide/usage.md

   * `excludes` - array, contains all folders or files you want to exclude within your source folders.
 You can use glob pattern (`*Bundle/**/*/Tests`) for them as well as everything that accepts Symfony Finder's [notPath()](http://api.symfony.com/4.0/Symfony/Component/Finder/Finder.html#method_notPath) method - path or regular expression.
 In order to skip all files containing `.interface.php` in the name, you would write it as `"excludes": ["/\\.interface\\.php/"]`
   Infection automatically excludes `vendor`, `test`, `tests` folders if the source folder is `.` (current dir).
 Make sure to not mutate your test suite.
   Paths under `excludes` key are relative to the `source.directories` folders.
-* `timeout` - the allowed timeout configured for Infection.
+* `timeout` - the maximum allowed time for mutated processes to run, in whole or fractional seconds, before they are considered a timeout.
 Make sure to set it to higher value than your tests are executed in seconds to avoid false-positives.
 * `logs`
   * `text` - human-readable text log file.
 Must see to understand what is going on during mutation process.
   * `summary` - summary log file, which will only display the amount of mutants per category, (Killed, Errored, Escaped, Timed Out, Skipped, and Not Covered)